 For storms with multiple rainfall bursts, the convolution equation forms an overdetermined system of linear equations:

-This approach is robust when data quality is good but can produce oscillating (physically unrealistic) solutions for noisy data, in which case constrained optimization is applied.
+This approach is robust when data quality is good but can produce oscillating (physically unrealistic) solutions for noisy data, in which case constrained optimisation is applied.

 S-Curve (Summation Curve) Method